LambdaSharp/AmazonSNS-Docker-Challenge/README.md

 ## Level 4

-All these messages are starting to get a bit overwhelming - let's add this data to a CloudWatch dashboard to draw insights from the virtual vacuum data.
+All these messages are starting to get a bit overwhelming - let's add this data to a **CloudWatch** dashboard widget using the SNS topic data from the virtual vacuums.
 Each published sns metric is a sum statistic every 30 seconds with a total period of 30 minutes.
 See example below.

 ![Cloudwatch example](dashboard.png)